Site hosted by Angelfire.com: Build your free website today!

 MENU SUGGESTIONS FOR NEW YEAR'S DAY:

 Tradition says for good luck and prosperity for the coming New Year, you should eat black eyed peas or at least some type of beans, some type of cooked greens, and some type of cooked meat on New Year's Day.
-I recommend canned Luck's Black Eyed Peas, using frozen turnips and greens cooked and seasoned with some vegetable oil, salt, black pepper, and hot sauce (or you can use frozen collard greens or chopped frozen spinach with minced garlic and butter,) or have some of your leftover roast beef from Christmas, then make a skillet of cornbread, and have sliced sweet onions, and sweet iced tea with lemon.
-Serve diced tropical fruit or diced peaches for dessert since they help to digest your meal.
-You can also buy various greens in cans already cooked for even more convenience but they are not nearly as good.
+I recommend canned GV Black Eyed Peas, using frozen Pictsweet brand turnips and greens cooked and seasoned with some vegetable oil, salt, black pepper, and hot sauce (or you can use frozen collard greens or chopped frozen spinach with minced garlic and butter,) or have some of your leftover roast beef from Christmas, then make a skillet of cornbread, and have sliced sweet onions, and sweet tea with lemon and plenty of ice cubes.
+Serve diced tropical fruits or diced pineapple for dessert since they help to digest your meal.
+You can also buy various greens in cans already cooked for even more convenience.
 Local bakeries might sell ready-made cornbread muffins for New Year's.
 The addition of hot sauce, minced garlic, garlic powder or onion powder will always make any kind of cooked greens taste better.
 You might want to try pulverized dried culinary lavender in greens also for a different taste.
-Sliced sweet onions are just a raw side dish that Southerners always have with any type of beans or greens.
-And any dessert you prefer would be fine.
+Sliced sweet onions are just a raw side dish that Southerners always have with any type of cooked beans or greens.
+Any dessert you prefer would be fine.
 Any drink would be fine as well.
 Southerners just seem to drink a lot of sweet iced tea with lemon with any of their meals.
 Use seven teabags for a half-gallon tea or twelve teabags for a gallon of tea.
 Use a cup of Splenda or sugar for either, stirring well to dissolve the sugar in the hot water.
 Bring cold water to a boil, steeping the teabags for ten minutes, then adding the sugar because sugar will not dissolve properly in cold water, removing the teabags and discarding them, then adding the infusion to your container of cold water.
-Add ice to your glasses and a slice of lemon, and keep refilling them as needed.
-That is a true sign of good service and hospitality when your tea glasses are refilled with more tea or ice without asking.
+Add plenty of ice cubes to your glasses and a slice of lemon, and keep refilling them with more ice and sweet tea as needed.
+That is a true sign of good service and Southern hospitality when your sweet tea glasses are refilled with more tea or ice without having to ask.

 GIFT IDEAS: